+Our new building, the result of the passing of the 2009 bond, opened its doors for the first time on September 4, 2012.
 Our former building was completed in the late summer of 1955 and opened its doors on October 31, 1955, with grades 1, 2, 3, and 4.
-Our enrollment that first year was 200 pupils.
-These pupils came from Browne and Loma Vista Schools.
+Our enrollment that first year was 200 students.
+These students came from Browne and Loma Vista Schools.
 The location was opposed by some because parents did not want their children walking up the hill through the woods.

 Westview was opened under the efficient and diplomatic leadership of Miss Nora Swanson.
 She was adept at enabling the staff to reach a high attainment of excellence.
 By good fortune, or by careful choice, the faculty was one in which there was a considerable rapport.
 This extraordinary measure of respect and friendship among the staff thus became the foundation for the achievements of Westview.